Umarkhan42/EP/README.md

 # Now when accessing the website only with the valid credentials can a user be logged in to the system

-# 5. Importnace of Using a Database
+# 5. Importance of Using a Database
 FDM has a large workforce with over 5000 employees hence why we have decided to make use of a database to store user information in a secure and safe location that can be constantly updated by authorised personnel.